W3BStation

 Expected Benefits for Public Financial Management

-In a statement cited by Crypto.news, MOEF said the pilot "will serve as a basis for evaluating new payment and settlement methods, with the potential to impact national financial operations if the model proves effective."
+In a statement quoted by Crypto.news, MOEF said the pilot "will serve as a basis for evaluating new payment and settlement methods, with the potential to impact national financial operations if the model proves effective."

-Expected benefits include:
+The expected benefits include:

 • Greater transparency: Every transaction is immutably recorded on the blockchain